 “It is exciting and rewarding work,” Towers added.
 “We are building the future, and it’s full of possibility.”

-However, while “human beings are artists and designers capable of the most compassionate, far-sighted, and joyful actions,” Towers said, “we are also capable of doing great harm.”
+However, while “human beings are artists and designers capable of the most compassionate, far-sighted, and joyful actions, we are also capable of doing great harm.”

-Towers stressed that “we are in a race to adapt to and mitigate the effects of climate change,” and the EPA’s proposed repeal would delay necessary efforts to decarbonize the U.S. energy sector “at a time when the scientific evidence is overwhelmingly clear that carbon-based fuel resources must be replaced by renewable energy as quickly and responsibly as possible.”
+Towers stressed that “we are in a race to adapt to and mitigate the effects of climate change.”
+The EPA’s proposed repeal would delay necessary efforts to decarbonize the U.S. energy sector “at a time when the scientific evidence is overwhelmingly clear that carbon-based fuel resources must be replaced by renewable energy as quickly and responsibly as possible,” he said.

 “In that race, the Clean Power Plan is one strong policy tool that if properly employed will position the U.S. to play a leadership role in the economy and ecology of the future,” he added.